What is Automation Testing (Ultimate Guide to Start Test Automation)

 For Example,

-1. Comparing two images pixel by pixel.
+- Comparing two images pixel by pixel.

-2. Comparing two spreadsheets containing thousands of rows and columns.
+- Comparing two spreadsheets containing thousands of rows and columns.

-3. Testing an application under the load of 100,000 users.
+- Testing an application under the load of 100,000 users.

-4. Performance Benchmarks.
+- Performance Benchmarks.

-5. Testing the application on different browsers and on different operating systems in parallel.
+- Testing the application on different browsers and on different operating systems in parallel.

 These situations require and should be, tested by tools.

-So, when to automate?
+So when to automate?

 This is an era of agile methodology in SDLC, where the development and testing will go almost in parallel and it is very difficult to decide when to automate.

-Consider the following situations before stepping into automation
+Consider the following situations before stepping into automation:

-• The product may be in its primitive stages, when the product does not even have a UI, at these stages we must have a clear thought on what we want to automate.
+- The product may be in its primitive stages, when the product does not even have a UI, at these stages we must have a clear thought on what we want to automate.
 The following points should be remembered.

-• Tests should not be obsolete.
+- Tests should not be obsolete.

-• As the product evolves it should be easy to pick on the scripts and add on to it.
+- As the product evolves it should be easy to pick on the scripts and add on to it.

-• It is very important to not get carried away and ensure that the scripts are easy to debug.
+- It is very important to not get carried away and ensure that the scripts are easy to debug.

-• Do not attempt UI automation at the very initial stages as UI is subjected to frequent changes, thereby will lead to scripts failing.
-As far as possible opt for API level/Non UI level automation until the product stabilizes.
-API automation is easy to fix and debug.
+- Do not attempt UI automation at the very initial stages as UI is subjected to frequent changes, thereby will lead to scripts failing.

-How to Decide Best Automation Cases:
+How to Decide on Best Automation Cases

 Automation is an integral part of a testing cycle and it is very important to decide what we want to achieve with automation before we decide to automate.

-The benefits that automation seem to provide are very attractive, but at the same time, an ill-organized automation suite can spoil the entire game.
-Testers may end up debugging and fixing the scripts most of the time resulting in loss of testing time.
+The benefits that automation seems to provide are very attractive, but an ill-organized automation suite can spoil the entire game.

 This series explains you about how an automation suite can be made efficient enough to pick up the right tests cases and yield the right results with the automation scripts that we have.

-Also, I have covered the answers to questions like When to automate, What to automate, What not to automate and How to strategize automation.
+I have also covered the answers to questions like when to automate, what to automate, what not to automate and how to strategize automation.

 Right Tests for Automation